Hans Jacob Hansen

 Hans Jacob Hansen (10 August 1855 – 26 June 1936) was a Danish zoologist, known for his contributions to carcinology (the study of crustacea).
 He was born in Bellinge and died in Gentofte.

+Hansen graduated from the University of Copenhagen in 1883 with a doctorate.

 He participated on the first year of the Ingolf expedition to Iceland and Greenland in 1895.